-This decision adopts 2003 general rate increases of approximately \$3.7 million and \$3.8 million for Southwest Gas Corporation's Southern and Northern California Divisions respectively.
-The revenue requirement increase in the Northern California Division will be phased in during 2003, 2004, 2005 and 2006.
+This decision adopts 2003 general rate increases of approximately \$3.8 million each for Southwest Gas Corporation's Southern and Northern California Divisions.
+In order to minimize the impact on rates, these revenue requirement increases will be phased in during 2003, 2004, 2005 and 2006.
 As a result, 80% of the increase will be included in rates for 2003; 10% in 2004; 5% in 2005 and 5% in 2006.
 The phase-in of these increases recognizes the current economic climate, and the ability of customers to bear both these increases and potential increases in the cost of gas.

-The total increases in revenue requirements represent an increase of approximately 9.4 % over base rates, and 4.5% over total operating revenue for Southern California, and 43.2 % over base rates, and 17.9% over total operating revenue for Northern California.
-The adopted increases represent approximately 64% of Southwest's requested increase in Southern California, and 86% of the requested increase in Northern California.1 This decision also provides for attrition increases in Southern and Northern California in 2004, 2005 and 2006, that protect against labor and non-labor inflation, and inclusion of the Truckee Operational Center in Southwest's Northern California 2004 attrition year revenue requirements.
+The total increases in revenue requirements represent an increase of approximately 9.6 % over base rates, and 4.6% over total operating revenue for Southern California, and 43.2 % over base rates, and 17.9% over total operating revenue for Northern California.
+The adopted increases represent approximately 66% of Southwest's requested increase in Southern California, and 86% of the requested increase in Northern California.1 This decision also provides for attrition increases in Southern and Northern California in 2004, 2005 and 2006, that protect against labor and non-labor inflation, and inclusion of the Truckee Operational Center in Southwest's Northern California 2004 attrition year revenue requirements.
 Southwest is also authorized to amortize amounts currently recorded in the Revenue Recovery Shortfall Memorandum Account in rates for 2003 and 2004.
 In addition, this decision adopts a revenue balancing account that protects ratepayers against over-collections, and Southwest against under-collections due to differences between forecasted sales and actual sales.